Economy of Bihar: Post-Independence

-The government, between 1947 and 2000, supported the industrialisation of the southern half of the state rather than the north was the major cause of the lack of industrialisation in north Bihar.
-The undivided Bihar government developed important industrial cities like Bokaro, Jamshedpur, Dhanbad, and Ranchi in the south.
+The government between 1947 and 2000 supported the industrialisation of the southern half of the state rather than the north.
+This government is often blamed as the major cause of the lack of industrialisation in northern Bihar.
+The undivided Bihar government developed important industrial cities like Bokaro, Jamshedpur, Dhanbad and Ranchi in the south.
 The north remained the agricultural heart of the undivided state.
 The two regions complimented each other.